 - Arizona Desert Swallows Migrants on Riskier Paths.
 A New York Times article on immigration, the one instance where I’ve seen anthropologists figure prominently, including forensic anthropologists Bruce Anderson and Angela Soler as well as cultural anthropologist Robin Christine Reineke at the University of Arizona.

-I have been relatively surprised to not see more of the anthropologists studying immigration in the news.
-The only example I have seen is the article on desert migrants.
-It may be that anthropologists are working more in behind-the-scenes efforts, such as Josiah McC.
+I have been somewhat surprised to not see more of the anthropologists studying immigration in the media.
+In 2013, the only example I saw was the article on desert migrants.
+Some anthropologists work more in behind-the-scenes efforts, such as Josiah McC.
 Heyman’s work with community organizations as well as Jane Henrici with the Institute for Women’s Policy Research.
-In any case, here are some great resources to get started with an anthropology on immigration, and I hope this can be a goal for Public Anthropology.

 Teaching & Studying Immigration